 So Whenever someone touches the contacts at Pin-2 and 0V, since Pin-2 senses ~0V because of current flowing though finger, it turns ON the output.
 And when we touch the contacts at Pin-6 and +ve Voltage, since Pin-6 senses ~+ve Voltage (which is more than 2/3rds of supply voltage), it turns OFF the output.
 Also the influence of 10M resistor is negligible when we touch the contacts with our finger, since the resistance at the finger will be much lesser.

 And in this manner you can continue turning ON and OFF the output with just a touch of your finger!!

 - You can convert this circuit to Push ON Push Off circuit by just replacing the two pairs of touch contacts with two Push Button Switches

 - Instead of using this circuit to turn ON only a single output, you can use two outputs ex: two LED’s and toggle between them when you touch either of the touch sensor contacts [The demo is included in the video tutorial]

 - This touch ON touch OFF switch circuit, after adding a relay to its output, can be used to replace physical ON-OFF switches that we use in our homes

 - Multiple circuits can be cascaded to make a security system, where the output turns ON only when a certain pre-defined combination of touches are made on the available touch contacts

 - As a better ergonomic replacement for Momentary Push Button Switch

-If you have any queries or anything to share with others, please post them in this project's YouTube page: Touch On-Off Sensor Switch Circuit Using 555 Timer IC
+If you have any queries/suggestions, feel free to post them in the comments section of this video: Touch On-Off Sensor Switch Circuit Using 555 Timer IC